-The results of this experiment

-demonstrate that there is a great deal of variability in listeners' errors (both acrossand within-consonants) that is not captured by the wide-band SNR.
-Adjusting for differences in token-level error thresholds, as measured by the SNR{50} , allows us to explain more than twice the variability in listeners' errors (62.4%) than we can explain SNR alone (29.0%).
-Composite via measures, such as the AI and SRT, fail to capture the large natural variability in listeners' errors.
-While these measures quantify the aggregate effect of SNR, they fail to capture the fact that more errors are driven by differences across and within consonants.6 In order to develop a speech test that accurately characterizes listeners' errors, we must take SNR50 thresholds into account.
+The results of this experiment demonstrate that there is a great deal of variability in listeners' errors (both across and within consonants) that is not captured by the wideband SNR.
+Adjusting for differences in token-level error thresholds, as measured by the SNR{50} , allows us to explain more than twice the variability in listeners' errors (62.4%) than we can explain via SNR alone (29.0%).
+Composite measures, such as the AI and SRT, fail to capture the large natural variability in listeners' errors.
+Although these measures quantify the aggregate effect of SNR, they do not account for the fact that more errors are driven by differences across and within consonants.6 In order to develop a speech test that accurately characterizes listeners' errors, we must take SNR{50} thresholds into account.

 Such an approach seems extremely powerful.
 As a group, NH listeners are remarkably consistent in their ability to correctly identify speech sounds in noise.
 Given the SNR, consonant, and token, we can explain more than 85% of the variability in errors for NH listeners.
-Only the small residual variance (14% of the total) is attributable to individual differences between the 25 NH listeners.7 This small difference between NH listeners implies that they represent a homogenous group for this task.
+Only the small residual variance (14% of the total) is attributable to individual differences among the 25 NH listeners.7 This small difference among NH listeners implies that they represent a homogenous group for this task.

-In addition, the results demonstrate that the log-linear relationship between error and SNR breaks down at the token (withinconsonant) level for all the consonants, consistent with results first demonstrated by Singh and Allen (2012) for stop consonants.
-Thus, as a function of SNR, each token's response (e_t , Fig. 3) is functionally binary over a very small range of SNRs (around 10 [dB] for most tokens; Fig. 4).
+In addition, the results demonstrate that the log-linear relationship between error and SNR breaks down at the token (within-consonant) level for all the consonants, consistent with results first demonstrated by Singh and Allen (2012) for stop consonants.
+Thus, as a function of SNR, each token's response (e_t , Figure 3) is functionally binary over a very small range of SNRs (around 10 dB for most tokens; Figure 4).
 Either NH listeners can hear the sound with nearly zero error, or they are at chance.